Njuman/jumo_assesment/README.md

-# jumo_assessment
+# Jumo_assessment

-# This is just a simple example of the aggregate library based on PHP.
+### This is just a simple example of the aggregate library based on PHP.

-# This library contains basic functions which follow SQL approch to aggregate. function list would be groupBy, sum and count.
+### This library contains basic functions which follow SQL approch to aggregate. function list would be groupBy, sum and count.